-Chinatown has had a rough year, to put it mildly.
+Chinatown has had a rough few years, to put it mildly.
 A toxic mix of paranoia, xenophobia, and racism meant that the neighborhood’s small businesses were feeling the brunt of the coronavirus pandemic even before California’s stay-at-home orders went into effect.
 It was one of the first neighborhoods in the city to feel the effects of the pandemic, and as incidents of anti-Asian American violence have exploded across the country, it’s probably going to take the longest to return to a sense of normalcy.
-While the weekend crowds are slowly returning, it’s still not what it was before the pandemic.
+While the weekend crowds are slowly returning, it’s still not quite what it was before the pandemic.

 And this is to say nothing of the intensely personal and ongoing struggles over displacement and gentrification that have affected Chinatown over recent years, making it the site of some of the most visible battles over gentrification in Los Angeles, from the heroic struggle of the Hillside Villa tenants to the fight over a proposed development across from Chinatown Station.
 Prior to the pandemic, the neighborhood was becoming a foodie destination even while its last full-service grocery store was shutting its doors.
 The traditionally working-class and elderly community of Chinatown is increasingly finding itself in conflict with an influx of young professionals, making the future of the neighborhood fraught indeed.

 All of this is to say, Chinatown needs our love and attention more than ever now.
 The Los Angeles Public Library just released a wonderful online exhibit about the history of the neighborhood.
 Here, we’ve put together a walking tour of what Chinatown has to offer.

 There are plenty of Metro buses travelling along Hill and Broadway through the neighborhood, and along Cesar Chavez on the southern edge of Chinatown, but we’ll start our tour at the Chinatown Station on the Gold Line, which puts you right in the middle of everything.